 Geena Davis, Jean-Luc Godard, Lawrence Ferlinghetti, Céline, Louis Braille, Maria Shriver, Nat King Cole, Niki de Saint Phalle, Whoopi Goldberg

-The Saturn-Jupiter conjunction
+The Saturn-Jupiter conjunction in history and 2020

 Jupiter conjoins Saturn (a “great conjunction”) every 20 years.
 This conjunction combines the exuberance of Jupiter with the caution and discipline of Saturn.
 Opposing influences, in this case, can make for powerful energy for getting things accomplished—perhaps why many high achievers have this conjunction natally.